maxthraxx/WFGY/ProblemMap/README.md

 ---

 **WFGY (Wan Fa Gui Yi) = Semantic Firewall for AI Reasoning.**

-It fixes logic collapse, memory loss, hallucination, and abstract breakdowns — in live generation and retrieval pipelines.
+> It fixes logic collapse, memory loss, hallucination, and abstract breakdowns — in live generation and retrieval pipelines.
+> All terms mentioned (e.g., BBMC, BBPF, BBCR, ΔS) are modules of the open-source WFGY engine (MIT license).
+> 📎 PDF contains full formulas; TXT OS applies them as an operating system for AI workflows.
+Download links at the bottom.

 ---